avatao/blog.avatao.com/_posts/2018-12-11-How-I-could-steal-your-photos-from-Google.md

 * 2018.05.14 - Bug verified by a security engineer (P4 -> P2, P2 -> P1)
 * 2018.05.22 - $3133.70 bounty awarded
 * 2018.08.22 - Bug fixed

+Try [our challenge](https://platform.avatao.com/challenges/e069a6c1-8265-4115-9126-f8e188c62765) to understand this vulnerability better.
+It is available for free until 10th January '19.

 The hardest part was not knowing what to look for, which is true in most of the other bug bounty programs as well.
 The takeaway from these cases is not to limit yourself to specific vulnerabilities, like XSS or SQLi.
 Keep your eyes open and be creative.